 Sales Scripts for Cold Calling

 What are the Steps a Sales Script should Cover?

 The first step your sales script should cover is your “opening value statement.”
 Your OVS (Opening Value Statement) is that 5 to 10 seconds after you say, “Hello, this is (Your Name)

 How many “first-time” calls do you make per day?

-If you have 10 brand new leads to contact each day, are you going to come up with 50 different openers per week, week after week?
+If you have ten brand new leads to contact each day, will you come up with 50 different openers per week, week after week?
 If you are doing it that way now and not making quota, don’t blame the leads, economy, pricing, or competitors.

 The same goes for Gatekeepers and Voicemails.
 Are you going to develop something new and better each time you make a call and get a gatekeeper or the prospect’s voicemail?

 What about when you DO get the prospect on the phone, and they agree to take your call?
-Are you going to be a “captain Wing-it” here too and still expect to maximize your earning potential?
-Knowing what engagement questions to ask is the difference between having a sales conversation or a data dump.
+Are you going to be a “captain Wing-it” here, too, and still expect to maximize your earning potential?
+Knowing what engagement questions to ask is the difference between having a sales conversation and a data dump.
 You want to have a conversation with prospects.
 Scripting out the first three engagement questions to identify problems puts you way ahead of the pack because it’s the secret to starting sales conversations.